youngboy/engine-docs/source/index.md

 <h2 id="what-is-apollo-engine" title="What is Apollo Engine">What is Apollo Engine?</h2>

-Apollo Engine is an in-query-path tool that helps you understand what's happening inside your GraphQL layer and perform performance optimizations without changing any of your server's code.
+[Apollo Engine](https://www.apollographql.com/engine/) is turnkey infrastructure that helps you take GraphQL services into production with confidence.
+The successor to Apollo Optics, Engine sits between your clients and your GraphQL server, delivering essential capabilities like query caching, error tracking, and execution tracing on top of any spec-compliant GraphQL server including Apollo Server, GraphQL-Ruby, Sangria, and Absinthe.

-Engine runs as a proxy layer in front of your GraphQL server, providing server performance telemetry (the same functionality as [Apollo Optics](https://www.apollodata.com/optics/)) and is able to cache entire query responses from your server.
+Engine consists of a thin proxy that is deployed into your own cloud or datacenter, sitting in the request path right next to your GraphQL services.
+The Engine service runs in our cloud, is centrally managed, monitored, and automatically scaled for you.

-Instrumenting your app with Engine is twofold.
+Enabling your app with Engine is twofold.
 1. Enable [Apollo Tracing](#apollo-tracing) for your GraphQL server.
 2. Host [Engine's proxy](#engine-proxy) in front of your GraphQL server.